AdmirJr/AdmirJr/README.md

 ### Hi there, I'm Admir Junior 👋

-I'm pursuing a masters degree in Neotropical Biodiversity, in the Federal University of Latin-american Integration.
+I'm pursuing a masters degree in Neotropical Biodiversity, at the Federal University of Latin-american Integration.
 My research is about the use of deep learning in the ecological modelling.
 I'm interested in all things about modelling the ecosystems, from the math to philosophy.